jackaperkins/unconference-webxdc/readme.md

 ## Tech Approach
 My first draft will be a naive last write wins DB.
 A simple "create event" message with some required fields will insert one into our localstorage with a UUID. later "update event" messages will update whatever optional fields have been provided.

+Probably will use react or something for the frontend, maybe not and reloading the state a window a lot is ok?

 ```js
 {
   type: "conference",